andrey-pr/OpenBafangTool/README.md

 ### 2.2.1

-- Added support of Bafang digital batteries (please note that not all of the batteries installed on a bike are digital; Some Bafang motors could work with simple batteries with no digital interface)
+- Added support of Bafang digital batteries (please note that not all of the batteries installed on a bike are digital; Bafang motors could work with simple batteries with no digital interface)

 ### 2.1.1